taiki-e/cargo-minimal-versions/README.md

 cargo minimal-versions check --direct
 ```

+> [!NOTE]
-Note that using `-Z direct-minimal-versions` may miss some of the problems that can be found when using `-Z minimal-versions`.
+> Using `-Z direct-minimal-versions` may miss some of the problems that can be found when using `-Z minimal-versions`.
 However, if there is a problem only in a particular version of a dependency, a problem that was missed when using `-Z minimal-versions` may be found by using `-Z direct-minimal-versions` (because the resolved dependency version is different).

 ## Details